phycem/Data-Science-Projects-and-Tasks/Awake Labs Take Home Challenge/README.md

 * I acknowledge that I only changed the code to save .sav file for the model I found with the best precision and metrics before 5 pm.

 * Please use the correct_finalized_model.sav for production code.
 Before you do, change its name to finalized_model.sav .
+NOTE: the production code needs some fixes which I am currently working on.